OfficeDev/office-scripts-docs/docs/resources/excel-samples.md

 ## Collaboration

-These samples help your script use the collaboration tools in Excel, such as comments.
+These samples demonstrate how to work with collaboration-related features of Excel, such as comments.

 ### Delete resolved comments